 It starts with walking on the toes, then goes on to walking on the toes with arms overhead, followed by walking on the heels, and then walking on the heels with arms overhead.

 After that, scrape your heels forward, do a walk with an alternating calf… Continue Reading

 Watching a person walk around a room can reveal a lot.

 In a Gymnastics Trainer Course at Ascent CrossFit in Casper, Wyo., gymnastics guru Jeff Tucker talks about assessing athletes through simple movements.
 First, he has participants press PVC pipes over their heads and open their shoulders as much as they can.

 “We’re just looking through some very simple movement here—what your body does,” Tucker explains.

-He’s keeping an eye out for whether people… Continue Reading
+He’s keeping an eye out for whether… Continue Reading

 Now that you’ve done your time with band-assisted muscle-up prep in Part 1, Carl Paoli takes you to the next step.